pablohdzvizcarra/my-software-developer-career/README.md

 a record to go in the future and see what decisions I have taken and this repository is the result of that record.

 ### Programming Change My Life

+##### Day 879 The Right Way

+I think that the right way to make code doesn't exist, I like development code with technique TDD (Test Drive Development), like the Object-Oriented Programming, like read a lot but the most important thing is this career I think is never stop learning.

 ##### Day 878 Complicating My Life

-I start to see how the live can be complicated if your try split your time and learn many things at the sime time, I thought that this is productive but this is not the way to get better results, I think that have threee primary things will learn , Data Structures and Algorithms, Object-Oriented Programming and English.
+I start to see how the live can be complicated if your try split your time and learn many things at the same time, I thought that this is productive but this is not the way to get better results, I think that have three primary things will learn , Data Structures and Algorithms, Object-Oriented Programming and English.

 ##### Day 877 Handle Time

 My mission, change the timezone in a Kubernetes Pod yes the Pod don't handle the same timezone that the application, the events handled by time doesn't work, I don't like the idea about set the timezone in Mexico City the UTC is the universal standard, well I just follow orders.

 ##### Day 876 Make Magic

 literal I need to make magic, I have a task very hard, I don't idea about how to make it, I think that sleep refresh my mind tomorrow need start with this problem.

 ##### Day 875 The Power of Comma

-I have an error in Jenkins file because i don't remember add a comma at the end of the variable and the IDE don't help me with the warnings, it is funny how a deploy can be cancelled with this little error.
+I have an error in Jenkins file because I don't remember add a comma at the end of the variable and the IDE don't help me with the warnings, it is funny how a deployment can be cancelled with this little error.

 ##### Day 874 Remember KISS

 Today I spent a lot of time trying to build code with best practices but in the end, I remember to keep simple the code, well-learned lessons for the next time.

 ##### Day 873 Reading a Lot

 I could say that today I read all day, read a lot of pages of a book and some post blogs in Medium the Sundays I like read a lot, clean my workspace and apply maintenance for my pc.

 ##### Day 872 The Clean Coder